 Like for the CO nova simulations in Paper I, here we consider three types of ONe nova models.
-A few models are of the first type and neglect boundary mixing (adopting a strict Schwarzschild condition to determine the convective boundary) and assume that the WD accretes solar-composition material (e.g., the models with the {\em in situ} $^3$He production presented in Figs. \ref{fig:f17} and \ref{fig:f18}).
-These models do neither show the fast rise time nor the enhancements in heavy elements observed for nova.
-The second type take convective boundary mixing (CBM) (e.g., the CBM models in Figs.\,\ref{fig:f11} and \ref{fig:f12}) into account, via a diffusion coefficient that is exponentially decreasing with geometric distance below the bottom of the convective envelope.
-The corresponding e-folding length is $f\cdot H_P$, where $H_P$ is the pressure scale height near the Schwarzschild boundary, and $f = f_\mathrm{nova} = 0.004$ has the same value as in Paper I. These models do match observed rise times and abundances.
+A few models are of the first type: they neglect boundary mixing (adopting a strict Schwarzschild condition to determine the convective boundary) and assume that the WD accretes solar-composition material (e.g., the models with the {\em in situ} $^3$He production that are discussed in Section~\ref{sec:he3mix}).
+For solar composition we use the elemental abundances of \cite{grevesse:93} with the isotopic abundance ratios from \cite{lodders:03}.
+These models do neither show the fast rise time nor the enhancements in heavy elements observed for novae.